Mises University 2020

 The Mises Institute, where sessions take place, is adjacent to Auburn University and near the heart of downtown Auburn.
 The Mises Campus features seminar rooms, an extensive special-collections library including the personal library of Murray Rothbard, a large archival center housing the papers of Mises, Rothbard and other great Austrian economists, bookstore, a discussion conservatory, an outdoor amphitheater, and study gardens.

-Observers and students who do not wish to stay at the dorm can reserve a room at Auburn University Hotel by calling 334-821-8200 before June 14, 2019 and mention Mises University of the Mises Institute for a special rate of $142 per night plus tax.
+Observers can reserve a room at Auburn University Hotel by calling 334-821-8200 and mention Mises University of the Mises Institute for a special rate.
 Or there are numerous VRBO or Air B&B options.